firstpj/BLOG-app./README.md

 ## ⭐️ Show your support <a name="support"></a>

-Give a star⭐️ or a thumbs up 👍 if you like this project!
-You can visit my GitHub profile for more of my projects.
+If you like this project please show support by staring ⭐️.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>